Make students’ lives easier organizing their systems, communications, connections and content into a single pane of glass.

 Keeping an eye on grades

-While in the app he sees that grades are in from a recent exam.
-He aced it … sweet.
+While in the app he sees that grades are in from a recent science test.
+He aced it…sweet.

 10am: Planning On-the-Go